35 Cheap Travel Tips for Traveling on a Budget

 While there were a couple of attractions not open, it was well worth it.
 We even ate dinner at a restaurant one night and were literally the only patrons in the entire place!

-Flights, hotels and car rental were much cheaper because it was off season as well.
+Flights, hotels and car rental were much cheaper because it was low season as well.
 So instead of looking for cheap places to travel internationally, try figuring out when the off season is for your international destination.
-If you can grab that window right before or after the tourist season, you can save thousands.
+If you can grab that window right before or after the tourist season, you can save thousands with these cheap travel tips.

 2. Cash in those credit card points.